raidensan/raidensan.github.io/_posts/2016-09-24-automatic-integration-visualstudio-confuserex-setup.markdown

 Let's examine these commands:
 `if $(ConfigurationName) == Release` is to make sure we only obfuscate Release binaries.
 If your project have more than Debug/Release configuration you can specify which configuration you want to obfuscate.

-`E:\Tools\ConfuserEx_bin\Confuser.CLI.exe $(SolutionDir)confuser.crproj` is the path to Confuser.CLI.exe binary on your system followed by path of ConfuserEx project file.
+`...\ConfuserEx_bin\Confuser.CLI.exe $(SolutionDir)confuser.crproj` is the path to Confuser.CLI.exe binary on your system followed by path of ConfuserEx project file.
+Remember to replace `...` this with actual path in your system.

 `copy /y $(TargetDir)Confused\*.* $(TargetDir)` copies all files (confused binaries) back to their original folder.